 Regenerative Medicine is led by our Double Board Certified Spine & Sports Interventional Pain Specialist and Anesthesiologist, Tanuj Palvia, MD.
 Regenerative Medicine is a game-changing area of medicine with the potential to fully heal damaged tissues, possibly offering solutions and hope for people who wish to avoid surgery.

 Regenerative Medicine treatments have been utilized by many fields of medicine in the past but, advances in the medical world have unlocked new opportunities to refine existing Regenerative Medicine Therapies and develop new ones that are applicable to the Orthopedics, Sports, Spine, and Pain Medicine Specialists.

 The basic principle behind Regenerative Medicine, as it applies to the musculoskeletal system, is the potential for repair, regeneration, restoration, and pain control.
-Regenerative Medicine includes Prolotherapy, PRP Treatment (or Platelet Rich Plasma Therapy), and Stem Cell Therapy (harvested from bone marrow or amniotic fluid).
+Regenerative Medicine includes Prolotherapy, PRP Treatment (or Platelet Rich Plasma Therapy), and Stem Cell Therapy (harvested from bone marrow).